 To start your asymmetrical breast augmentation journey please book a consultation, or call our award-winning team on 020 7486 6778 who will be happy to answer any questions you may have prior to booking a consultation.

-At Cosmetic Surgery Partners we do not admit patients under the age of 18.
-As the body is still developing during the teen years we believe it’s better not to operate on patients until their body reaches full maturity.
+At Cosmetic Surgery Partners, we do not admit patients under the age of 18.
+As the body is still developing during the teen years, we believe it’s better not to operate on patients until their body reaches full maturity.

-Probably not, our surgeons are experts at producing natural looking results that are hard to detect.
+Probably not, our breast augmentation surgeons are experts at producing natural looking results that are hard to detect.
 Scars are kept minimal by making small incisions on places of the body that are hardly visible.

 The healing process is different for every patient, however we find on average most people are able to make a full recovery and restore all normal activities some 6 weeks after surgery.

-Although it is difficult to say exactly how much time you need to book from work following your operation we find that most patients can benefit from 1-2 weeks of proper rest at home.
-Although you will not be bed bound during this time it is very important you refrain from any strenuous activities such as gym and exercise during this initial healing period.
+Although it is difficult to say exactly how much time you need to book from work following your operation, we find that most patients can benefit from 1-2 weeks of proper rest at home.
+Although you will not be bed bound during this time, it is very important you refrain from any strenuous activities such as gym and exercise during this initial healing period.

 There is growing concern about the topic of Breast Implant Associated - Anaplastic Large Cell Lymphoma (BIA-ALCL).
 It should be noted that this very rare condition is a lymphoma and not cancer of the breast tissue.
 The Medicines and Healthcare products Regulatory Agency (MHRA) currently advises implants are still regarded as safe for use in augmentation and reconstruction operations.
 The MHRA does not suggest a change in practice with the current data available.